vladysor/SensEdu/docs/Contributing/index.md

 * Clarify ambiguous explanations to ensure everything is easy to understand
 * Fill in missing explanations

+Check [Documentation Contributions]({% link Contributing/index.md %}#documentation-contributions) for detailed instructions.

 {: .warning}
-The documentation is targeted to beginner students as well.
+For educational purposes, the documentation is aimed not only at developers but at beginner students as well.
 Try to avoid logical skips, use simple language and add diagrams, image or code examples!

 ### Improve Code

 1. Review the [library wiki section]({% link Library/index.md %}) and [naming convention]({% link Contributing/index.md %}#library-contributions)
-2. Assign yourself an [issue] or [discussion]
+2. Assign yourself an [issue] to ensure collaboration with others who are working on the same feature and to avoid duplicates
+3. Create a fork and develop your feature
-3. Create a Pull Request (PR) and ask for a review
+4. Submit a [Pull Request] (PR) and ask for a review

 {: .warning}
-Try to keep PRs small, focusing on one feature/fix
+Try to keep PRs small, focusing on one feature/fix per PR.

 ### Submit Project
 Created something amazing using SensEdu?
 Share it with us!
-Check [Project Submissions]({% link Contributing/index.md %}#project-submissions) for detailed instructions.
+Check [Project Contributions]({% link Contributing/index.md %}#project-contributions) for detailed instructions.

+Projects are much appreciated even if they are quite similar to already developed ones.
+If you are unsure which project to develop, here are some suggestions:
+* Radar speed gun
+* FSK (Frequency-Shift Keying) modulated communication between multiple boards
+* Weather station with barometric pressure sensor

+## Documentation Contributions

+put here readme thing

 ## Library Contributions